 During such a difficult and unprecedented time Buckingham Parish Church has strived to help as many people within the church family and the local community as possible.

-Service times are currently Wednesdays 10am, Sunday 10am and Sunday 5pm.
+Service times that are live streamed are currently Wednesdays 10am, Sunday 9am and Sunday 6pm.

 The big ring round